amineHY/computervision-dashboard/README.md

 - Redis : think about reducing the API call
 - Think about a use case
 - Update the GIFs
-- reduce duplicated code in the main file
-- Create a release
+- Create a release for the dashboard
 - track logger
-- API : timestamp to processed_time
 - Add AirFlow

 ---